CarlosAMolina/microservice-apis-python/README.md

 A resolver needs to be bound to its corresponding object type, we do it with decorators.
 Ariadne provides bindable classes for each GraphQL type: ObjectType, QueryType, MutationType, UnionType, InterfaceType and EnumType.

 To make Ariadne aware of our resolvers, we need to pass our bindable objects as an array to the `make_executable_schema()` function (see the `schema.py` file).

+#### Type resolvers

+For queries and mutations that return multiple object types, the server can’t determine what types each of the elements in the list are, we have to implement a type resolver, that is a Python function that determines what type an object is, and it returns the name of the type.

+The type resolvers are required in queries and mutations that return union types and object types that implement interfaces.

+For example, the `allProducts()` query returns the `Product` type, which is a union of the `Beverage` and `Cake` types, both of which implement the `ProductInterface` type.
+The `resolve_product_type() indicates the type of the object returned by the `resolve_all_products` resolver.

+The type resolver function inspect the properties of the received payload (Ariadne guarantees that the first argument in a resolver is an object) to determine its type.

+Example in `web/types.py`.

 ## Run